SilasReinagel/silasreinagel.github.io/static/delivering/C9_assembling_your_team.md

 Roles are usually organized around competencies, but not always.

 From my experience, every key competency needs to have one dedicated lead role.
-So, you can have 4 environment artists and 1 lead enviroment artist.
+So, you can have 4 environment artists and 1 lead environment artist.
 You can have 3 frontend engineers, as long as you have 1 lead frontend engineer to make the tough architectural decisions.

 If you are missing any lead roles, you will find that either wasteful conflict or directionlessness will occur.